1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 - Electronic identification data (e.g. login information, access right, badge number, IP address, online identifiers/cookies, logs and connection time, sound or image recording such as CCTV or voice recordings);

-- Information submitted in support of an application to work for UBS on behalf of your employer (e.g. recordings of any video interviews in which you participate, and anything you choose to submit in support of your or your employer’s application).
+- Information submitted in support of an application to work for UBS on behalf of your employer (e.g. recordings of any video interviews in which you participate, and anything you choose to submit in support of your or your employer’s application); and

 In some cases, the personal data that we process will also include special categories of data, such as diversity-related information (including data about racial and ethnic origin, religious beliefs and other beliefs of a similar nature), health-related information (for instance to allow UBS to make appropriate adjustments to your working environment as a result of a disability) and data about alleged or proven criminal offences, in each case where permitted by law.